jpswade/jpswade.github.io/_drafts/journey-to-dev-ops-phoenix-project.md

 That includes laying the foundations to make DevOps possible, such as monitoring and alerting, deployment pipelines, continuous integration, infrastructure as code, auto scaling/healing, performance metrics, blue/green releases.
 But DevOps isn’t just a toolchain, it’s a change in culture.

 I really wanted to understand what it takes to "be DevOps".
 What does that look like?
-There's a book that goes some way to explaining what those qualities are.
+Fortunately, there's a book that goes some way to explaining what those qualities are.

 <!--more-->